168 Film Project Entry Types

 • Script must be licensed unless producer is the owner

-• Film technical specs & turn-in deadline same as Speed Films
+• Film technical specs and versioning same as Speed Films

 • "Making Of" behind the scenes films are encouraged (3 minutes)